 While generating a Pivot Table in Microsoft Excel, various Filed Buttons including Filter Arrows appear automatically at the table headers.
 As a user, we might wish to remove the Filter Arrows from our Pivot Tables.
 With that in mind, we will start from scratch and learn 3 easy ways to hide Filter Arrows from Pivot Table in Excel.

-3 Easy Ways to Hide Filter Arrows from Pivot Table in Excel
+Hide Filter Arrows from Pivot Table in Excel: 3 Easy Ways

 As mentioned, there are 3 methods to disable Filter Arrows from Pivot Table headers.
 The first two methods are pretty simple and use basic Excel features.
 Alternatively, the other one necessitates the application of VBA code to the file we are working on.
 However, the following instructions should make the process easy for us in either case.
 To demonstrate, we take a dataset that represents a company budget list implemented in a Pivot Table.
 The Row Labels header in column B containing Filter Arrows is able to perform sorting and filtering for the specific column.